 Note: This is a day/night position.
 This position includes weekend and holidays shifts as required by the service.

 Current licensure to practice as a Registered Nurse and Nurse Practitioner specialty certification in the State of Michigan.

 Current specialty certification to practice as a Neonatal Nurse Practitioner.

 Certification as a Nurse Practitioner recognized by the National Council of State Boards of Nursing (NCSBN).

 A minimum 1 year experience caring for acutely ill patients with diseases common in a NICU setting.

-NOTE: Required qualifications must be met by the candidate in order to be interviewed and considered for the position.
+In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.
 NOTE: Employment is contingent upon successful completion of the credentialing and privileging process.

 RESUME REQUIRED (for both internal & external applicants): You must attach a complete and accurate resume to be fully considered for this position.

 Demonstrated ability to positively contribute to a team.

 Demonstrated excellent verbal and written communication skills, organization and problem solving skills.